skellat/skellat.github.io/docs/index.md

 Erie Looking Productions is based in Ashtabula, Ohio.
 We are a boutique multi-platform media arts shop available for contract work.
 From work in [LaTeX2e](https://www.latex-project.org/) to audio production to video editing, we provide unique solutions for you.
 Examples of audio works we have created can be found online at the [Internet Archive](https://archive.org/search.php?query=%22Erie%20Looking%20Productions%22&and[]=mediatype%3A%22audio%22).

-If you're looking for the blog of Stephen Michael Kellat please head over instead to [Coyote Works](http://coyote.works/).
+If you're looking for the blog of Stephen Michael Kellat, please head over instead to [Coyote Works](http://coyote.works/) which is powered using [ikiwiki](https://ikiwiki.info/).

 ## Commercial Services Offered